 The $ 20.000 salary at Transmeta, in the Santa Clara area, however, was a major incentive to leave Helsinki.
 After all, from Silicon Valley, you can probably "manage" a movement better, because that's what Linux looks like.
 His current home is very similar to the one in Helsinki, at least internally Scandinavian class, large libraries with Tarzan of the time science fiction.

-In Linus Torvalds' office, next to the daughter's room, a DEC Alpha.
-On it a hacker sticker paraphrasing the Intel commercial: “Linux Inside”.
-Although he rarely plays games anymore, he does occasionally have fun with the famous XBill.
+In the office of Linus Torvalds, next to the daughter's room, a DEC Alpha.
+On it a hacker sticker that paraphrases the Intel advertisement: "Linux Inside".
+Although he rarely plays games anymore, where and when he has fun with the famous XBill.

 This is a game where the player must stop a caricature of Bill Gates from filling the machines with Windows.
 If the player loses, the machines that Bill has managed are turned into toasters… "Your computer is done!" closes the game.

-Microsoft has begun to be concerned about the excellent spread of Linux, studying its defense against a free operating system.
-Some internal reports that came out publicly protested.
-The main issue is that Linus Torvalds has at his disposal the largest programming team that no Microsoft can pay.
-His decision to distribute his system free of charge shields him from any competition.
-Above all, however, it keeps it clean.
+Microsoft has indeed begun to worry about the extraordinary spread of Linux, studying its defense against a free operating system.
+Some of its internal reports that have been made public testify to this.
+The main issue is that Linus Torvalds has at his disposal the largest programming team which no Microsoft can pay.
+His decision to distribute his system for free shields him from any competition.
+But mostly it keeps him clean.

 "Yes, I had some suggestions that could corrupt me, but if I wanted to, I could do nothing!"